-A penetration testing is generally performed based on a scope provided by the client, usually focussed around internet facing services such as your corporate website.
-The test is conducted at a time agreed by and known to the target, and little effort is made to be discreet – the objective is simply to test the scope that has been agreed.
+Penetration testing is generally performed based on a scope provided by the client, usually focussed around internet-facing services such as your corporate website.
+The test is conducted at a time agreed upon by and known to the target, and little effort is made to be discreet – the objective is simply to test the scope that has been agreed upon.
 Whilst the results can prove invaluable – do they actually provide us with adequate assurance that our customer data is protected?

 Does PCI DSS say you have to take this approach?
 No, absolutely not.
 Will you still need to conduct traditional penetration testing and vulnerability scanning?
 Yes, to maintain your compliance you’ll still need to do this.
 So why should you consider a red teaming approach to PCI DSS testing?

 The answer is simple, and returning to my original point – it comes down to whether your organisation is content doing “just about enough”.
 A red teaming approach to penetration testing for PCI DSS won’t be for everyone, but for organisations that value their customer information, and want to actively demonstrate a commitment to protecting it – you should consider whether ticking the box is sufficient.